davidculemann/remix-shadcn-supabase-boilerplate/README.md

 SUPABASE_SERVICE_ROLE_KEY=<your_supabase_service_role_key>
 ```

-- connect to the supabase project and run the migrations:
+- connect to the supabase project and run the initialisation migrations:

 ```sh
 pnpm supabase link